Operational clarity for daily work

 Hotel Maintenance Technician - CELLYPSO

-At 2:30 PM, a call from room 405: "The door squeaks."
-At 2:35, from the restaurant: "An outlet doesn't work."
-At 2:40, from the front desk: "A guest is complaining about a leak in the shower."
-Three different problems, three different areas, one person.
-The hotel maintenance technician isn't a "jack of all trades, master of none."
-They're a specialist whose versatility results from deliberately developing a wide skill set.
-And it's precisely this person who determines whether guests leave with the impression that "everything works here."
+At 2:30 PM, a call from room 405: the door squeaks.
+At 2:35, the restaurant: an outlet's dead.
+At 2:40, the front desk: a guest is complaining about a leak in the shower.
+Three different problems, three different parts of the building, one person.

 The 80/20 Rule in Maintenance